WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 # Intro To Front End

+## 2022 02 26 | Bootstrap Grid
+Completed the first assignment.
+I made it more difficult that it was at first.
+Then I realized the overall page only needed one row with two columns.

+---

 ## 2022 02 25 | Day Off
 We have the 'day off' this Friday.
 While this means I have the opportunity to work on some family project, I found some time to re-attack the bootstrap Ex.
 I found this Ex both frustrating and rewarding.
 I can see that bootstrap can provide some significant benefits to programmers.
 However, it has also been a challenge for someone who likes more control with their web applications.
 In truth, I can see you have the same amount of control with bootstrap as if you created all the CSS styles yourself.
 To accomplish this, you need to understand how the third party CSS style interactions affect your work.
 So, while it introduces additional complications to the dev process, it can expedite mundane styling standards that multiple devs can expect to work with (a common language so-to-speak).
 Therefore, I have completed 75% of the initial Ex within the lesson plan.
 Next, I need to introduce tab pages.